enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 Defining
 +++++++++++++

-.. warning:: JMS aliases must begin with jms/
+.. note:: the recommended naming pattern for JMS aliases is jms/name

 An entry must be created inside the JQM database table JndiObjectResource and the object parameters must be added to the table JndoObjectResourceParameter.